openscm/openscm/Contributing.md

 git pull
 git branch my-feature && git checkout my-feature
  ````
 - Develop your feature.
-Ensure that you run `make test` locally regularly to ensure that the
- tests still pass
+Ensure that you run `make test` locally regularly to ensure that the tests still pass
 - Push your local development branch.
 This builds, tests and packages openscm under Linux.
-The committer will
-be emailed if this process fails.
+The committer will be emailed if this process fails.
 - Create a [Pull Request](https://github.com/openclimatedata/openscm/pulls) (PR).
-If you are not yet ready to merge preface the title of the PR with WIP.
-Before the PR can
-be merged it has to be approved by another team member and it must pass the test suite.
-If you
- have a particular reviewer in mind, assign the MR to that user. [check this re locking master]
+If you are not yet ready to merge, preface the title of the PR with WIP.
+Before the PR can be merged it has to be approved by another team member and it must pass the test suite.
+If you have a particular reviewer in mind, assign the MR to that user.
-- Your PR may need to be [rebased](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) before it can
+- Your PR may need to be [rebased](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) before it can be merged.
- be merged.
 Rebasing replays your commits onto the new master commit and allows you to rewrite history.
 ```bash
 git fetch
 git checkout my-feature